Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 1. Landing page

-Go to website https://dinapapsujevica.github.io/MP2-Merits-kitchen-/ Try to navigate through navbar on top.
+Go to website https://dinapapsujevica.github.io/MP2-Merits-kitchen-/ Try to navigate through the navbar on top.
 All sections opens smoothly, emphasizing the active section with underline.
+Logo in the left top corner always brings me back to landing page.
-In medium and small sizes mobile navbar is available from hamburger icon in right top corner.
+In medium and small sizes mobile navbar is available from the hamburger icon in the right top corner.
-Try to hover over the smaller size images I can see the name of the dish and price.
-These images are part of food menu in next section.
-Bigger carousel images working only as background images to give total mood of the page.
+Try to hover over the smaller size images to see the name of the dish and price.
+These images are part of the food menu in the next section.
+Bigger carousel images working only as background images to give the total mood of the page.
-Try to press big welcoming Order now button, which takes me directly to Food menu section.
+Try to press the big welcoming Order now button, which takes me directly to the Food menu section.
-Testimonials slides in slow carousel to give chance to read previous customer reviews.
+Testimonials slide in a slow carousel to give chance to read previous customer reviews.

 2. How it works

-Try to press How it works on navbar to open modal with extra information about the business owner Merit Thomsen and business idea itself.
+Try to press How it works on navbar to open modal Merit's kitchen with extra information about the business owner Merit Thomsen and business idea itself.
-Modal can close with visible Close button in right bottom corner of modal or clicking somewhere outside the modal.
+The modal can close with a visible Close button in the right bottom corner of modal or clicking somewhere outside the modal.

 3. Order from menu

-Try to press section on navbar Order from menu to open Food menu page.
-Next to headline there is emphasized tooltip (questionmark) icon to navigate me how to use Menu bellow.
-Following the tooltip I hover over the food image to read more about it, to see price as well as Order button let me add item to shopping cart.
+Try to press the section on navbar Order from menu to open food menu page.
+Next to the headline there is an emphasized tooltip (questionmark) icon to inform me how to use menu below.
+Following the tooltip, I hover over the food image to read more about it, to see the price.
+The Add to Cart button let me add items to the shopping cart.
-Bellow the food menu I can see form where I can fill in to start my order, add food items and see my total sum for the order.
-Try to press Checkout button to proceed with payment and open paypal or creditcard payment option.
+Below the food menu I can see Order Form where I can fill in to start my order, add food items and see total sum for my order.
+Try to press the Continue to checkout button to proceed with payment and open paypal or credit card payment option.

 4. Contact me

-Try to press Contact me section to open contact form to send message to Merit's email.
-To send message I need to fill all fields and after pressing Send Message, opens modal to inform me that message is sent.
+Try to press the Contact me section to open the contact form and send a message to Merit's email.
+To send a message I need to fill all fields and after pressing Send Message, opens modal to inform me that message is sent.
-I can also see Contact information and location about the business.
-Location is shown in google maps and marked with clusstermark.
+I can also see contact info and location about the business.
+Location is shown in google maps and marked.

 Social media links: